 Another section, called Edison Museum

-, is dedicated to the American scientist and exhibits several of his inventions.
+, is dedicated to the American scientist Thomas Edison and exhibits several of his inventions.

-The closest railway station to the museum is Omochanomachi station
+The closest station to the museum is Omochanomachi station

-, served by a line of Tobu Railways
+, served by a line of the Tobu Railways, the Utsunomiya Line

 With JR (Japan Railways)